Avengers Campus: Music

 The music for the themed land at Disney California Adventure was arranged by John Paesano, who referenced themes from the MCU's Avengers, Spider-Man, Doctor Strange, Guardians of the Galaxy, Ant-Man, Captain Marvel, and Black Panther films.
 A single titled "Welcome Recruits" was digitally released by Hollywood Records and Marvel Music on April 22, 2022.

 Related

-The Fantastic Four and H.E.R.B.I.E. from The Fantastic Four: First Steps appeared in Disneyland's Tomorrowland in July 2025 to mark the release of the film.
-Additionally, The Thing and Invisible Woman made appearances at Hong Kong Disneyland's Tomorrowland, with the Thing also appearing at Disneyland Paris's Avengers Campus.
+The Fantastic Four (Reed Richards / Mister Fantastic, Sue Storm / Invisible Woman, Johnny Storm / Human Torch, and Ben Grimm / The Thing) and H.E.R.B.I.E. from The Fantastic Four: First Steps appeared in Disneyland's Tomorrowland in July 2025 to mark the release of the film.
+Additionally, Ben Grimm / The Thing and Sue Storm / Invisible Woman made appearances at Hong Kong Disneyland's Tomorrowland, while Ben Grimm / The Thing also made an appearance at Disney Adventure World's Avengers Campus.